yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#enveloping
 https://aws.amazon.com/blogs/security/aws-encryption-sdk-how-to-decide-if-data-key-caching-is-right-for-your-application/

+CMK:
-- CMK used to encrypt/decrypt up to 4KB of data
+- used to encrypt/decrypt up to 4KB of data
-- CMK is the primary resource in KMS
+- is the primary resource in KMS
-- CMKs generate, encrypt and decrypt the data keys (DEKs)
+- used to generate, encrypt and decrypt the data keys (DEKs)
-- CMK: [alias, creation data, desc, state, key material]
+- components: [alias, creation data, desc, state, key material]
-- CMK is ALWAYS stays inside KMS, can be NEVER exported, never leaves KMS unencrypted
+- is ALWAYS stays inside KMS, can be NEVER exported, never leaves KMS unencrypted

-- Setup: Alias->Desc->Key Material (KMS, Own, CloudHSM)->Admin Permissions->Usage Permissions
+Setup CMK: Alias->Desc->Key Material (KMS, Own, CloudHSM)->Admin Permissions->Usage Permissions
-- Two types of CMK - AWS-managed (aws/) and Customer-managed
+Two types of CMK - **AWS-managed** (aws/) and **Customer-managed**

-- KMS does not manage or store DATA KEYS
+KMS does not manage or store DATA KEYS
-- KMS cannot use DATA KEYS to encrypt data for you
+KMS cannot use DATA KEYS to encrypt data for you
-- You must call KMS API to use CMK
+You must call KMS API to use CMK
-- Key deletion is not performed immedeately -> you can set a deletion date
+Key deletion is not performed immedeately -> you can set a deletion date

-- Envelop Encryption
+Envelop Encryption
-- AWS Services that integrates with KMS do not support asymmetric keys
-- KMS symmectric CMK - 256-bit key
+AWS Services that integrates with KMS _do not_ support asymmetric keys KMS symmectric CMK - 256-bit key
-- KMS assymmetric CMK - mathematically related public and private key pair
-- KMS supports RSA and ECC assymmetric CMKs
+KMS assymmetric CMK - mathematically related public and private key pair KMS supports RSA and ECC assymmetric CMKs

 KMS API actions:
-- encrypt: aws kms encrypt
+- encrypt: `aws kms encrypt`
-- generate data key/envelop key (GenerateDataKey API)
+- generate data key/envelop key (`GenerateDataKey` or `GenerateDataKeyWithoutPlaintext` API
 - decrypt
 - re-encrypt (without having an original key, e.g. for key rotation)
-- key rotation (enable-key-rotation)
+- key rotation (`enable-key-rotation`)

 ---
 # AWS Inspector